Pioneer Cemeteries and Their Stories,

 Descendents have placed this stone to mark the grave of pioneer settler and businessman Thomas Silver.
 Thomas arrived in Pendleton as early as 1828/9 and "began the mercantile business," in other words, a general store supplying everyday necessities.
 Also at that time, Mr. Silver erected a frame mill on Fall Creek.
 (For more, go to the Fall Creek Township page.)
 This early entrepreneur was so successful that he was able to build at the corner of Main and State streets one of the first brick buildings in the county and once shipped a cargo of pork to Cuba (!).
 Thomas and his brother William (a Pendleton postmaster) are given the honor in Harden's history of being among the prominent attendees of the very first "old settlers' meeting" held between Pendleton and Huntsville circa 1856.
 Thomas Silver, early Pendleton "mover and shaker," was born in 1793 and died in 1873.

 Some of the early settlers to Madison County were veterans from the Revolutionary War and the War of 1812.
-Over the decades, the United States government offered free land, when accessed, to its veterans instead of a monetary payment.
+Over the decades, the United States government offered land, from newly acquired territory, to its veterans instead of a monetary payment.
 For this reason, much of what had been the New Purchase was pioneered and settled by family men who had first helped found a nation.
-Of the twelve documented Revolutionary War veterans buried in the county, three of them rest in Grovelawn Cemetery, two in unmarked graves and one in a grave moved from the original private family graveyard.
-All three established families.
+Of the fourteen documented Revolutionary War veterans buried in the county, four of them rest in Grovelawn Cemetery, three in unmarked graves and one in a grave moved from the original private family graveyard.
+All four established families.
 The one veteran from the War of 1812 at Grovelawn has a known original burial site.

 Nathaniel Richmond is the patriarch of a family with several descendents of that name.
 Nathaniel has a DAR commemorative plaque and stone, placed by descendents, under the flag in the military section in the west half of Grovelawn.
 Nathaniel was born in Middleborough, Massachusetts, in July of 1763.
 He was a member of that state's 2nd Regiment and saw action at the battles of Valentine Hill and White Plains.
 His discharge was signed by George Washington, and he is listed in the DAR Index of Patriots.
 Nathaniel married Susannah Lombard in 1783.
 When Indiana first opened for settlement, he and his family moved in.
 He is first recorded in Dearborn County in 1818 and then in Fayette County in 1821.
 Sometime in the early 1820s, Nathaniel found his way to Pendleton and decided to stay there with his family.
 Several of his children are listed in the records of Fall Creek Township.
 Nathaniel died in September of 1829; his widow was still a resident a decade later.